 This section describes scripts and processes that generate various files.
-These generated files should not be edited manually.
-Many Python scripts have additional options which are hard-coded in the scripts.
-See individual Python scripts for details.
+Generated files should never be edited manually!
+Many Python scripts have additional options which are hard-coded within the scripts so the scripts can be run in very simple ways (for example, by simply double-clicking on them).